digiscot/digiscot-website/pages/projects/fact.md

 In terms of outcomes for the people and groups we care about, this project has P, Q and R. We know this because J, K and L.

-### Lessons learned
+### Lessons Learned

 Things that worked well:

-1. Text
+1. Local partnerships with ReBoot and Living It Up
-2. Text
+2.
-3. Text
+3.

 Things that we would do differently next time:

-1. Text
+1.
-2. Text
+2.
-3. Text
+3.